Article written by James Crawshaw, Tillmann Lang and Prof. Dr. Falko Paetzold.

-Green bonds are a well established instrument specifically designed to raise money for climate and environmental projects.
-Importantly, the funds raised by green bonds are solely dedicated to financing green projects focussed on climate mitigation efforts—with independent auditors ensuring this happens.
+Green bonds are a well-established instrument specifically designed to raise money for climate and environmental projects.
+Importantly, the funds raised by green bonds are solely dedicated to financing green projects focussed on climate mitigation efforts—with independent auditors ensuring that this happens.

 We’re taking back control